Everything Is Logarithms

 (that is, the value of \(n\) such that \((z-a)^n f(z)\) is holomorphic around \(a\)).
 This is extracted with a logarithm:

-\[\text{ord}_a f(z) = \lim_{z \ra} \frac{\log f(z)}{\log (z-a)} = -n\]
+\[\text{ord}_a f(z) = \lim_{z \ra a} \frac{\log f(z)}{\log (z-a)} = -n\]

-In each case, we see that the baseless logarithm operation \(\log n\) works a lot like a vector \(\v\) or differential \(df\), and then expressing a logarithm in a base like \(\log_2 n = \log n / \log 2\) is a lot like a total derivative \(df/dx\) or Clifford division \(\v \ast \b{x}^{-1}\) (minus the anticommutativity, but w/e).
-What is missing is some equivalent of the partial derivative / projection operator that projects only onto that component… but each field that uses logarithms goes and finds a way to invent that anyway, either in the form of a partial derivative \(\p f/\p x\), or just by making up the \(p\)-adic valuation \(\nu_p\), or by the limits \(\lim_{z\ra a} \log f(z) / \log (z-a)\) in complex analysis.
+We see that the baseless logarithm \(\log n\) works a lot like a vector \(\v\) or differential \(df\), and then expressing a logarithm in a base like \(\log_2 n = \log n / \log 2\) is a lot like a total derivative \(df/dx\) or Clifford division \(\v \ast \b{x}^{-1}\).
+What is missing is some equivalent of the partial derivative / projection operator that projects only onto that component… but various fields have gone and Found a way to invent that anyway, either in the form of a partial derivative \(\p f/\p x\), or just by making up the \(p\)-adic valuation \(\nu_p\), or by the limits \(\lim_{z\ra a} \log f(z) / \log (z-a)\) in complex analysis.
 The similiarities are all suspicious, though, and I can’t help but think there is some unifying theory here that ties all this together… but I can’t see what it is yet.

 Anyway, onto more things that are logarithms.

-3. Vectors are Logarithms
+3. Vectors are also Logarithms?

 In differential geometry one interprets vectors like \(\v = v_x \x + v_y \y\) being written in a basis of partial derivative operators, \(\v = v_x \p_x + v_y \p_y\).
 These can then be used to create discrete translations which move around in the various coordinates,